Resource Center / Specialties

 Physical Therapy Billing

-The 8-minute rule mapped to timed CPT codes, plan of care documentation that survives NCCI edits, and Medicare therapy threshold strategy.
+The 8-minute rule mapped to timed CPT codes, plan of care documentation that survives NCCI edits, and the 2026 KX modifier threshold ($2,480) strategy.

 Ambulatory Surgery Centers